 If you are going to Mexico City for a short period make sure you check out this amazing Itinerary + Top 10 things to do.

 Transportation in Mexico City is super convenient.
 Uber is cheap and subways are even cheaper.
-We mainly only use these two means of transportation to get everywhere and if you try and stick to the subway you can get just about anywhere you want for very cheap!
+We mainly only use these two means of transportation to get everywhere.
+If you try and stick to the subway you can get just about anywhere you want for very cheap!
 The Subway is only 5 Peso ( $0.25) and you can ride it as far as it can take you for no extra charge.
 With it being so cheap, it also comes with some drawbacks – a subway train can get very crowded.
-This is why we suggest you to always avoid using the subway during rush hour ( noticeably 5pm – 8pm ) – try not to be going anywhere during these times.
-The Traffic is completely insane in Mexico City and can take hours to go only a short distance during this time.
+This is why we suggest you to always avoid using the subway during rush hour ( noticeably 5 pm – 8 pm) – try not to be going anywhere during these times.
+The Traffic is completely insane in Mexico City and can take hours to go anywhere.
 So if you can do most of your traveling outside rush hour you will have nothing to worry about.

 — Want a discount on Uber? use code: jamesh80799ui when you signup!

 Mexican restaurants are everywhere, especially in major cities worldwide.
 No Mexican food we have ever had compares to the varieties we had in Mexico City.
 The dishes are full of unique flavors that we have only found in Mexico.
-From the blue corn to the yellow corn. we really loved the T diet – They say Mexico runs on Diet T (taco, tamales, and torta)- the most common street food in Mexico.
+From the blue corn to the yellow corn.
+They say Mexican love their Diet T (taco, tamales, and torta).
+It’s the most common street food in Mexico.
 This is only some of the most common dishes but there are many other amazing dishes that date back centuries that have a vast influence from the history in Mexico.
 Some of our favorite dishes are Chilaquiles, Tlacoyos, and Pozole.